 The result was Kylie’s I Should Be So Lucky for the new Millennium - and it went down a treat with the public.
 Spinning Around landed straight in at Number 1 on the Official Singles Chart with opening sales of just over 82,000.
 Against the odds, Kylie was back.

-Hi Mike!
-18 years on, Spinning Around is still a great pop song.
+Hello Mike!
+All these years later, Spinning Around is still a great pop song.
 It’s aged well, don’t you think?

 "I guess it has, yes!
 It was part of the beginning of Kylie’s sort-of second incarnation.
 At the time, I was just starting out - I’d had very little chart success.
 In fact, Spinning Around was my first Number 1 record."